szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 8 - Trees and Tables/treesAndTables.md

 The DefaultMutableTreeNode has enumeration objects allowing to iterate through all the nodes that are the child of the currently selected one.
 It can use either a BFS, DFS or preorder traversal.

+It returns essentially a list of all the nodes in the selected order.

 ### Rendering Nodes

 A trees look and feel can be customised (icons, fonts, background colour) that will be used by the DefaultTreeCellRenderer, changes here will affect the entire tree.
 The renderer class can be extended to customise each individual node.